training-datalab/tufte-working-papers/README.md

 ## Submissions

-Submissions can be made to the email address of our associate editor c.g.cisternas.guasch@hum.leidenuniv.nl.
+Submissions can be made to the email address of our associate editor  jaquelin.morillo@training-datalab.com.